hbctraining/Intro-to-R-online-Catalyst/lessons/3B_Segment_3_Video_B.md

 ```

 Let's try creating a simple example function.
-This function will take in a numeric value as input, and return the squared value.
+The function will take in a numeric value as input, and return the squared value.

 We will call the function `square_it`, and assign the value to be function() function.
 We will add the argument `x` inside the parentheses. `x` will be the numeric value required as input from the user.